 Pre-visit preparation

 The homes that stand out do not do so by chance.
-There is prior preparation work that is not always visible, but is perceptible.
+There is prior preparation work that is not always visible, but noticeable.

 Includes: